Spinner

 Dynamic Status Updates

-Use Progress to update the spinner message and fields during execution:
+Use Progress to update the spinner message, fields, and symbol during execution:

 err := clog.Spinner("Processing").